Vahidpro/clean-code-notes/README.md

 Functions should do one thing.
 Error handing is one thing.
 Thus, a function that handles errors should do nothing else.
 This implies that if the keyword try exists in a function, it should be the very first word in the function and that there should be nothing after the catch/finally blocks.

+## Don't Repeat Yourself
+**Duplication may be the root of all evil in software.**

+## Conclusion
+Every system is built from a domain-specific language designed by the programmers to describe that system.
+Functions are the verbs of that language, and classes are the nouns.